scholl-lab/merge-multisample-vcf/README.md

 ## Contents

 - `merge_sequential.smk`: The main Snakemake script for the pipeline.
-- `config.yaml`: Configuration file that stores parameters and settings for the pipeline.
+- `config_dummy.yaml`: Configuration file dummy that stores parameters and settings for the pipeline.
 - `run_merge_sequential.sh`: A scheduler shell script to run the Snakemake pipeline on a Slurm scheduler.

 ## Setup